 Design your visualization for the mobile phone.

 With the increase in the number of mobile phone users, the demand for data visualization on smartphones is growing.
-Visualised data in the form of stock price changes or industrial production-related data on smartphone is now driving better actions and decisions.
+Visualized data in the form of stock price changes or industrial production-related data on a smartphone is now driving better actions and decisions.

 As a data analyst, you need to design and optimize your data visualization for the mobile phone.
 This could include design practices such as:

 - Designing charts with the most critical information on the top left corner.

 - Zoom-in features online graphs to show data changes in detail.